bilgino/angularforddd/README.md

 practices, we should reexamine the idea of building client-side aggregates.
 Since an aggregate builds a group of related domain entities and value objects, wouldn't we then have to group resources instead?

-In the classic data-centric approach database tables and their relations are used as a foundation for a resource model.
+In the classic data-centric approach database tables and their relations are used as a foundation for the resource model.
 But is this common and always true?
 Well, it all depends on the use case and how we interpret a REST resource!
 A REST resource may be a representation of a single entity, database table or a materialized view.
 But how do we map a REST URL like `/addresses/22` etc. to a client-side aggregate such as `/orders/4` or `/customers/54`?